magomimmo/modern-cljs/doc/second-edition/tutorial-05.md

 > NOTE 4: this an incidental complexity produced by the `boot-cljs`
 > task.
 Do you remember when at the beginning of this series I wrote
 > about the idiosyncrasies of the building tools when you walk a
 > little bit out of its defaults?
-This is one them.
+This is one of them.
 Here you have to
 > choose between two alternatives: either you adhere to the very widespread
 > convention of keeping the `js` resources confined in a `js`
 > subdirectory of the directory where your html pages live; or, to